 Granule-bound starch synthase is involved in the synthesis of amylose.

-This enzyme was first reported by Luis Federico Leloir in the early 60s, the same researcher who in 1948 had discovered the main pathway for galactose metabolism, the Leloir pathway.[5]
+This enzyme was first described by Luis Federico Leloir in the early 1960s, the same researcher who, in 1948, had discovered the main pathway for galactose metabolism, known as the Leloir pathway.[11]

-In grasses, the granule-bound starch synthase is present in two isoforms, encoded by distinct genes, and referred to as GBSSI and GBSSII.[12]
+In grasses, granule-bound starch synthase is present in two isoforms, encoded by distinct genes, referred to as GBSSI and GBSSII.[12]

-GBSS requires, for its catalytic activity, the presence of a protein of the PTST family, PTST1, which allows its binding to the starch granule, and whose action seems to be more important in chloroplasts than in amyloplasts.[9]
+GBSS requires, for its catalytic activity, the presence of a protein from the PTST family, PTST1, which enables its binding to the starch granule and whose action appears to be more important in chloroplasts than in amyloplasts.

-PTST1 appears to associate, in the plastid stoma, with GBSS.
-The complex binds to the nascent starch granule, the protein dissociates from the enzyme, that begins to catalyze the elongation of the malto-oligosaccharides, while the protein returns to the stroma where it recruits another GBSS.
+PTST1 appears to associate, in the plastid stroma, with GBSS.
+The complex binds to the nascent starch granule; the protein then dissociates from the enzyme, which begins catalyzing the elongation of malto-oligosaccharides, while the protein returns to the stroma to recruit another GBSS molecule.[13]

 References